martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 When the numbers are ported over, you can assign those phone numbers to your users and services such as audio conferencing (for conference bridges), auto attendants, and call queues.

-After you port your phone numbers over to Teams, Microsoft becomes your service provider and you can disconnect your service with your old service provider or carrier.
+After you port your phone numbers over to your Microsoft Teams Calling Plan, Microsoft becomes your service provider and you can disconnect your service with your old service provider or carrier.

 This article provides considerations and guidance for planning and ensuring a successful number port project when [Submitting a port request](transfer-phone-numbers-to-teams.md).